adielBm/math/math/Logic/Predicate Logic/Syntax.md

 Only expressions which can be obtained by finitely many applications of rules  are formulas.

 The formulas obtained from the first two rules are said to be **atomic formulas**.

+- Let $\Sigma$ be a set of formulas
+	- A **boolean combination** of formulas from $\Sigma$ is a formula that can be obtained from formulas from $\Sigma$ by finitely many applications of the rules for binary connectives and negation.
+	- A **positive boolean combination** of formulas from $\Sigma$ is a formula that can be obtained from formulas from $\Sigma$ by finitely many applications of the rules for binary connectives.
+	- The **boolean closure** of $\Sigma$ is the set of all boolean combinations of formulas from $\Sigma$.
+- A formula is **positive** if it can be obtained from atomic formulas using only binary connectives and quantifiers.
+- A **negative** formula is a negated positive formula.
+- A formula is **quantifier-free** if it contains no quantifiers

 #### Unique Readability